mitsuhiko/lucumr/2011/1/1/things-are-not-as-easy-as-they-seem.rst

 I love how the Python web community partially gets this right.
 Pylons, TurboGears and BFG for instance merged into a new superproject called Pyramid which took some unpopular decisions to design an ultimately better system.
-Not even did it base itself on one of the most controversial components (Zope) but it also went into the direction of complete backwards incompatibility to clean up with the past.
+Not only did it base itself on one of the most controversial components (Zope) but it also went into the direction of complete backwards incompatibility to clean up with the past.
 And I applaud them for that courageous step.